Fall Accidents on Construction Sites in San Diego

 Falls are the leading cause of construction injuries and deaths in the United States.
 According to the Occupational Safety and Health Administration (OSHA), construction workers are at significantly higher risk for fatal falls than workers in other industries.

 At Hulburt Law Firm, our San Diego construction accident attorneys, Conor and Leslie Hulburt, have helped numerous construction workers who have suffered severe injuries or lost loved ones due to falls on construction sites.
-This article explains construction fall accidents and your legal rights.
+This article explains construction fall accidents, the safety standards designed to prevent them, and your legal rights.

 Common Types of Construction Falls